Scaling Laws and Spectra of Shallow Neural Networks in the Feature Learning Regime: Main results

 \end{res} Equations (\ref{eq:error_decomposition}) and (\ref{eq:error_decomposition2}) have clear interpretations.
 The first component of the overfitting term corresponds to the second moment of the bulk spectrum, representing the power of the learned noise and thus quantifying the degree of overfitting.
-The second part of the overfitting term is proportional to the square of the bulk size; however, we observe that it always remains subdominant compared to the first term.
+The second part of the overfitting term is proportional to the square of the bulk size, but always remains subdominant compared to the first term.
 As shown in Equation (\ref{eq:error_decomposition2}), the overfitting term diminishes with increasing regularization strength.

-The underfitting term measures the mean power of the unlearned spikes, indicating how many features are lost due to the cutoff $K(\delta,\lambda\epsilon)$ (which depends on the noise and regularization) during learning.
+The underfitting term measures the mean power of the unrecovered spikes, indicating how many features are lost due to the cutoff $K(\delta,\lambda\epsilon)$ (which depends on the noise and regularization).
 The approximation error term reflects the average error in the learned spikes, which depends on the effective signal-to-noise ratio $\frac{s_i}{\delta}$ and the effective regularization $\lambda\epsilon$.
-Notably, when the effective noise $\delta$ is zero, the approximation error increases with stronger regularization; conversely, when the regularization $\lambda$ is zero, the approximation error increases with stronger noise $\frac{\delta}{s_i}$.
+Notably, when the effective noise $\delta$ is zero, the approximation error increases with regularization; conversely, when the regularization $\lambda$ is zero, the approximation error increases with noise $\frac{\delta}{s_i}$.
 In general, however, the approximation error arises from a non-trivial interplay between the effective noise and regularization.

 This decomposition is “universal” in that it does not depend on the target spectrum, dataset size, or regularization, holds for all $\Delta\geq0$ and applies across different spectral phases.
 While derived here for quadratic networks, similar expressions hold as well for diagonal networks.
 See Appendix \ref{app:sec:lasso_spectral}.
 Extending it to broader architectures is an interesting direction for future work.